sripberger/gene-lib/README.md

 ## Similar Projects

-On npm there are a lot of competing projects in this space without a clear winner.
+Currently on npm there are a lot of competing projects in this space without a clear winner.
 I created `gene-lib` mainly for my own enjoyment and because all of the existing projects had something about them I that didn't quite like.

 - [darwin-js](https://www.npmjs.com/package/darwin-js) - Similar idea, but far,
   simpler.
 Can be both a good thing and a bad thing.
+As of this writing, it only supports asynchronous fitness scoring, and even that must occur in series.
 - [genetic](https://www.npmjs.com/package/genetic) - I think this is a bit more targeted towards browsers.
 Everything is callback-based, which avoids the issue of creating lots of unnecessary promises, but that does make it a bit